WATCH OUR NEW SHOW: Get Stuck In

-It's here, episode one of our new show Get Stuck In featuring Niall Hannity, Martin Dixon, Dan Barber plus special guests.
+Check out episode two of our new show Get Stuck In featuring Niall Hannity, Dan Barber and Ben Linfoot plus special guests.

-Davy Russell joins the team to reflect on recent success in America and aboard Galvin at Punchestown, while he discusses topics we bet you've never heard him talk about before...
+Patrick Mullins joins the team to talk through some of the Closutton big guns for the year, an eventful trip to the Czech Republic, a horse with a special place in his heart and the bumper string that's exciting him ahead of the winter.

-Milton Harrison is on the line live from the start at Exeter with the latest update on Knight Salute ahead of round three with Pied Piper, while Cheltenham Clerk of the Course Jon Pullin has a ground and weather update.
+We hear from Christian Williams too on his big weekend runners Win My Wings and Kitty's Light and Wetherby clerk of the course Jonjo Sanderson has the all-important going update and weather forecast.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.